osg-htc/technology/docs/policy/gridftp-gsi-migration.md

 Version History
 ---------------

+- **2021-03-05**: Updated dates for the initial OSG 3.6 release and the targeted OSG 3.5 retirement
 - **2020-03-30**: Completed GSI-free site demonstration
 - **2020-03-17**: Highlighted delay in Jan 2020 milestone and new expected completion date of Mar 2020
 - **2020-03-16**: Updated completed items on the overall timeline; added link for detailed document